 Step 4: Place them in a covered pot and let them steam for about 20 minutes until everything is cooked through.

-Once I carefully remove the hot ramekins, I drizzle them with chili oil and sprinkle sesame seeds on top.
+Once I carefully remove the hot ramekins, I drizzle the dumpling lasagna with chili oil, sprinkle sesame seeds on top, and some diced green onion.

 *See the recipe card for detailed instructions.